offen/docker-volume-backup/docs/NOTIFICATION-TEMPLATES.md

 ## Functions

-Some formatting functions are also available:
+Some formatting and helper functions are also available:

 * `formatTime`: formats a time object using [RFC3339](https://datatracker.ietf.org/doc/html/rfc3339) format (e.g. `2022-02-11T01:00:00Z`)
 * `formatBytesBin`: formats an amount of bytes using powers of 1024 (e.g. `7055258` bytes will be `6.7 MiB`)
 * `formatBytesDec`: formats an amount of bytes using powers of 1000 (e.g. `7055258` bytes will be `7.1 MB`)
+* `env`: returns the value of the environment variable of the given key if set